mattma/docs/go/primitives/types.md

 When you declare a method using a value receiver, the method will always be operating operate on a copy of the value used to make the method call.

 When you call a method declared with a pointer receiver, the value used to make the call is shared with the method, pointer receivers operate on the actual value.

+By default, Go passes augruments by value (copying the arguments).
+If pass the argument by reference, pass pointers or use a structure using reference values like slices and maps.

+Methods are often defined on pointers and not values, although they can be defined on both, often store a pointer in a variable.

 ```go
 // value receiver: declared as a value of type user.